 Understanding Diabetes Self-Management Education and Training

-A DSME/T overview, national map, and literature review
+A DSME/T overview, national map, & literature review

 Insurance coverage presents one lever for ensuring people can access and receive high-quality DSME/T, and many states require public and private health insurance plans to cover these services.
 With support from the CDC, ChangeLab Solutions and the Temple University Policy Surveillance Program have developed several resources (available below for download) to help communities understand DSME/T and the DSME/T policy landscape: